LeCodeurDuDimanche/php-bluetooth/Readme.md

 ## Requirements

 This library relies on the BlueZ stack, so you need to install `bluez` and `bluez-tools` packages.
-This library uses `Parallel` library for multithreading, so it needs a php version with the ZTS extension built-in with paraller extension enabled.
-More info in the [PHP Manual](https://www.php.net/manual/en/book.parallel.php)
 PHP version >= 7.2

 ## Installation